Ragerlab/Wildfire_mice/README.md

 # Wildfire_mice
-> This research investigates the impact of wildfire smoke exposure from various biofuels (Peat, RedOak, Saline, Pine, and Eucalyptus) on mice
+> This research investigates the impact of wildfire smoke exposure from various biofuels (Peat, RedOak, Saline, Pine, and Eucalyptus) on heart and lung genes in addition to plasma miRNAs in mice

 > The dates indicate when the original file was created